Apply for Financial Aid

-If your FAFSA information is incomplete, you may mail the corrections to the address mentioned on your SAR or log onto the FAFSA Web site (you will need a PIN) to make the corrections online.
+If your FAFSA information is incomplete, you may mail the corrections to the address mentioned on your SAR or log onto the FAFSA Web site (with your FSA ID) to make the corrections online.

-The fastest way to receive SAR results is to fill out a FAFSA on the Web, provide a valid and current e-mail address and sign the application electronically using a U.S. Department of Education PIN (note: if you are a dependent student, your parent must also apply for a PIN and sign your FAFSA on the Web).
+The fastest way to receive SAR results is to fill out a FAFSA on the Web, provide a valid and current e-mail address and sign the application electronically using your FSA ID (note: if you are a dependent student, your parent must also apply for a FSA ID and sign your FAFSA on the Web).

 Step 3: Complete Verification (if required)

 After your FAFSA information is completed and processed, the federal government may randomly select your FAFSA for a verification process.
 If selected, JCC's Financial Aid Office will request additional student and/or parent information.
 You will be notified of the request for information via email.
 You will find more information by logging in to WebAdvisor and clicking on "Students" and under the Financial Aid section click on "Financial Aid Self Service".

 Some of the documents requested may be:

 - Federal Tax Return Transcripts for student/parent or use the IRS data retrieval tool (Instructions Here)